Tips to Ensure You’re Getting the Best Plants

-Growers know that color sells, and often dose flats of annuals with high phosphorus and potassium fertilizers to bring out the bloom in immature plants.
+Growers know that color sells, and often dose flats of annuals with fertilizers high in phosphorus and potassium to bring out the bloom in immature plants.
 We tend to grab the flat showing the most color, but it’s best to look past the blooms and scan the plants for even size and good foliage color.

 Also, check how well each plant fills its allotted space.
 The best annuals are well developed and firmly, but lightly, rooted.
 Pop a plant from its cell.
 Ideally, you should see a mix of roots and soil.
 If you see a solid mass of white, fibrous roots, the plant is too heavily rooted.
 Some of these roots will need to be cut away before planting, which could set the plant back a bit.
 If the plant doesn’t pop from the cell and soil spills out, or if the plant seems small in its cell and is completely surrounded by soil, it is probably not sufficiently rooted.